 You can hazard an educated guess at their next move but you are still relying on only what you can see on your screen in front of you.

 You can not notice the tells they are giving off through body language.

-Counting cards has also the same concern since at a casino this is a big “no no”, even though not actually illegal.
+Counting cards have also the same concern since at a casino this is a big “no-no”, even though not actually illegal.

 In the end, live poker and online poker both require skills.
 They both require you to push the boundaries in their respective fields by presenting their players with their own particular challenges.

 Saying online poker is diminishing the skills required to play live poker is like saying driving a car is diminishing your ability to ride a horse.

 If you are a decent online poker player, who feels that you can effortlessly turn that skill into big wins on the Las Vegas tables, you might be in for quite the surprise.

 The same rules apply to both, however: never tilt, and never play with more than you can afford to lose, to name the two primary rules.

 At the end of the day, you need to know what you are looking for in your poker experience.